BlueBrain/sonata-extension/source/blueconfig.rst

         :required: True
         :unit:
         :description:
-         Location where report files should be written
+         Location where output files should be written, namely spikes and reports.
+         Prefer using absolute paths.
+Relative paths are interpreted relative to CurrentDir.

     .. blueconfig_value:: Time
         :type: time